 It’s been a whirlwind couple of years for couple Dee Kelly and Matteo Griscti, who set up a food truck which turned into supperclubs and later turned into a pop-up as a “daily special” at none other than Taste of Dublin 2019 and won a #BestInTaste 2019 award for their use of local, artisan produce.
 Not bad for a one-day restaurant pop-up –– a glowing endorsement of the talent behind the wheels, here!

-Food Depot is run by Diana Dodog (winner of MasterChef Ireland in 2014) and husband Mike O’Donovan.
-Diana is originally from Hungary and arrived to Ireland after a couple of years spent in Canada.
-Diana met Mike when they worked together in hotel management in Cork, then packed their bags and set off to explore the world, ending up in New Zealand before returning to Courtmacsherry (where Mike is from), then Diana won the series and they’ve been here since –– the precise location where Food Depot is based.
+Sadly late 2019 also saw the closure of one of Ireland’s original trucks, Food Depot (Gourmet Street Kitchen), run by Diana Dodog (winner of MasterChef Ireland in 2014) and husband Mike O’Donovan.
+Diana, who is originally from Hungary, arrived to Ireland after a couple of years spent in Canada and met future husband Mike when they worked together in hotel management in Cork before exploring the world together and returning Courtmacsherry (where Mike is from) to set roots.